 - Reduce the heat to a low simmer and cook for 1-1/2 to 2 hours.

-- Add water or chicken stock or veal stock as “necessary”
+- Add water or chicken stock or veal stock to thin as “necessary”

 - Note: AB does not describe what necessary is.
 My experience is there needs to be enough liquid to allow for scraping the fat off the top per the last instruction, but it should not be soupy.